curkovicf/git-shell-scripts/README.md

+## About

+Easy to use git shortcut commands aimed to increase developer's productivity in Linux environment.
+Shell scripts are added globally.

+## Installation

+Scripts are added to /usr/local/bin (with executable permissions) to allow global execution.

+Clone this repo, navigate to it and execute ``` bash install ``` in terminal.

+## Removal

+Navigate to this repo, execute ``` bash uninstall ``` in terminal.

 ## Features

-Git shortcut commands aimed to increase developers productivity in Linux dev env.

 | Shell Shortcut | Git Command | What it does |
 | ------ | ------ | ------ |